 When we ask questions our minds begin to dive into our library of experiences and knowledge, even more so when we ask questions that people will enjoy answering.
 It is worth considering when and in what tone we ask our questions, players will often be more forthcoming when we ask questions informally rather than in a military-style and authoritative approach.

-Players want to play the game but tactically using the time in and around this is golden.
-Leaving questions next to the water bottles during breaks or transition times or post-match teas with the opposition.
-Maximising the time to get meaningful and productive learning from our experiences.
+Players want the play the game so tactically using the time in and around this is golden, leaving Reflection MatchPlay Cards next to the water bottles during breaks or during transition moments between exercises maximising the time to get meaningful and productive learning from our experiences.

 Putting a question into the playing group before an element of a session of before a game to influence the behaviour of players and impact the quality of response to that question after.
 This would begin to support players in building links and connectivity between their in-game actions and decisions.

-We designed Reflection MatchPlay Cards for all of these reasons, pilling all of our favourite conversation starters into one big deck of cards, where the answers to questions can’t be yes or no but rather responses generate conversation to wrap experiences together and support futures performances.
+We designed Reflection MatchPlay Cards for all of these reasons, combining our favourite conversation starters into one big deck of cards, where the answers to questions can’t be yes or no but rather responses generate conversation to wrap experiences together and support futures performances.
 We all have the answers but need to be asked the right questions!